testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 4. What configuration would you need to apply to your solution to allow it to restart any stream processing in the case the job is stopped?

-5. What specific secrets will their processing solution might want to store?
+5. What specific secrets might their processing solution want to store?
 How would they securely store and access those secrets?

 _Long-term data storage_